Serial sex offender who attacked women he met on Tinder given 14-year sentence

 Patrick Nevin (37) attacked the women during their first meeting after they had been texting each other on the Tinder dating app and over the phone.

-Nevin, who is already serving a four-a-half-year sentence for a third attack in July 2014, appeared in court dressed in dark slacks, a pressed blue shirt and a dark tie.
+Nevin, who is already serving a five-and-a-half-year sentence for a third attack in July 2014, appeared in court dressed in dark slacks, a pressed blue shirt and a dark tie.

 Nevin, previously of Meadowlands Court, Mounttown Road, Dún Laoghaire and Dundalk, Co Louth, picked up one victim at her home before driving to a secluded spot in north Dublin.